axboe/fio/HOWTO.rst

 	maximum latency.
 When the unit is omitted, the value is interpreted in microseconds.
 Comma-separated values may be specified for reads, writes, and trims as described in :option:`blocksize`.

-.. option:: rate_cycle=int

-	Average bandwidth for :option:`rate` and :option:`rate_min` over this number of milliseconds.
-Defaults to 1000.

 I/O replay